wso2/docs-is/en/docs/learn/logging-in-to-salesforce-using-the-identity-server.md

 			!!! note
 				You can configure email user name without enabling **`                EnableEmailUserName               `** property,
-				then users can login to both super tenant and tenant using email and non-email user names.
+				then users can log into both super tenant and tenant using email and non-email user names.
 But super tenant users should always use
 				***@carbon.super*** at the end of user names.